-GM Sweet Corn in Canada: Information for Action
+GM Sweet Corn in Canada: Information for Consumer Action

-Sweet corn has more sugar and less starch than varieties of field (grain) corn, which are used for animal feed, processed food ingredients and biofuel.
+There are different types of corn, for different purposes.
+Sweet corn has more sugar and less starch than varieties of field (grain) corn which are used for animal feed, processed food ingredients and biofuel.

 - Sweet Corn: For over a decade, Syngenta sold some GM sweet corn in Canada but in 2012 Monsanto also started selling GM sweet corn for the first time.

-- Field Corn: According to the industry, over 80% of field (grain) corn (for processed food ingredients, animal feed, and biofuels) in Canada is GM.
+- Field Corn: Approximately 80% of field (grain) corn (for processed food ingredients, animal feed, and biofuels) in Canada is GM.

 - Popcorn: There are no GM popcorn varieties on the market.